 Causes

-Hantavirus is carried by rodents, particularly deer mice.
+Hantaviruses are a group of viruses that are carried by rodents.
 The virus is found in their urine and feces, but it does not make the animal sick.
+In the United States, the deer mouse is the main carrier of the virus.

-It is believed that humans can get sick with this virus if they breathe in contaminated dust from mice nests or droppings.
-You may come in contact with such dust when cleaning homes, sheds, or other enclosed areas that have been empty for a long time.
+Humans can get sick with this virus if they breathe in contaminated dust from mice nests or droppings.
+It can spread if you touch mouse droppings or nest material and then touch your face.
+You may come in contact with dust or droppings when cleaning homes, sheds, or enclosed areas that have been empty for a long time.

 Symptoms